2020 | Nonprofit Predictions

 In my article, “Building Relationships with Professional Advisors” (one of the first on Carolyn’s Nonprofit Blog and continually updated), I also note that Baby Boomers and older adults are a growing sector of our nation’s population, highly inclined to charitable giving and volunteering.
 The nonprofit sector must avoid stereotyping, and focus to a greater degree on engaging these age groups in the months and years ahead.
 We also need nonprofit support organizations to offer discussions online and during professional conferences about how best to work with professional advisors, and how to break down barriers to meaningful communication with them.

 Last But Not Least

+One topic that bears discussing is advance preparation for disasters and emergencies.
 Follow this link to TechSoup documents you can download regarding disaster planning and recovery.
 Be mindful that your nonprofit serves an important function in society.
 Your smart smart thinking and planning can save lives and help your nonprofit continue meeting its worthy mission.

 Best wishes for your fundraising success,

 The graphic used to illustrate this post was composed by me using Adobe Spark.